learningequality/kolibri-docs/docs/contact.rst

 The first thing you need to do is register on the forum.
 Once registered, please read the the first two pinned topics (*Welcome to LE’s Support Community* and *How do I post to this forum?* )

-You can add a new topic with the **+ New Topic** button on the right.
+You can add a new topic with the :guilabel:`+ New Topic` button on the right.
 Make sure to select the appropriate category in the **Create a New Topic** window to facilitate the triage and response processes.

 .. image:: img/community-forums.png
   :alt: add new topic on community forums